Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

 this zero crossing leads to a new width of

-compared to the previous dipole trap measurement of $w_\text{dipole}=7.8\pm0.6\, \text{G}$ (PhD.
-Thesis C. Regal, JILA).
+compared to the previous dipole trap measurement of $w_\text{dipole}=7.8\pm0.6\, \text{G}$~\cite{Regal}.
 In addition to the pronounced dependence of the slope, only the expansion at the newly assigned zero crossing matches that of a single component Fermi gas under the same conditions and leads to the square shape expected for non-interacting atoms.
+The remaining uncertainty in the position of the zero crossing is dominated by uncertainties in the magnetic field calibration.